ghidora77/GEE_Labs_Website/docs/B03-Indices.md

 ![image](https://loz-webimages.s3.amazonaws.com/GEE_Labs/B03-06.png)

 You can combine the code blocks to compare the actual values at different pixel locations.
 Use inspector to test out different land areas.

+> **Question 2**: Compare NDWI and NDWBI.
+What do you observe?
+What do each of the indices try to focus on?

 #### Normalized Difference Bare Index (NDBI)